infergo-ml/infergo-studies/gmm/README.md

 to generate a dataset with 3 components and 1000 observations.

-## Pre-generate data
+## Pre-generated data

-For data sets, for 2 and 3 components:
+Four data sets, for 2 and 3 components:

 * data-2-broad.csv - -ncomp 2 -dist 3
 * data-2-dense.csv - -ncomp 2 -dist 1